 In my opinion, one of the best benefits of practicing adaptive yoga is the management of stress.
 Stress can impact your life in many ways, including sleep problems, headaches, lack of concentration, and more.

-According to Mayo Clinic, multiple studies indicate that yoga may help reduce stress and enhance overall well-being.
+Multiple studies indicate that yoga may help reduce stress and enhance overall well-being.

 Improved Strength and Balance